Redactie-Portaal/backend-microservices/src/services/PublicationService/README.md

 * A Tweet can only contain 1 video, being max 15MB in size.
 * The supported format for a video is MP4 (H264).
 * The video resolution are: 1280x720 (landscape), 720x1280 (portrait) & 720x720 (square).

+## Technical debt
+* A Tweet cannot contain a video and pictures.
+There is no logic that checks for this but can be added if time allows it.